Children’s storybooks in elementary music are perfect for setting the stage and establishing a historical context for a song.

 One of my favorite ways to use children’s storybooks in the elementary music classroom is to set the stage for a song or piece of music.
 I like to establish the historical context at the time the song was written.
-Students are able to perform more authentically when they know what they are singing/playing about.
+Students are able to perform more authentically when they know the story behind what they are singing and/or playing.

 Students understand the lyrics of songs better when they are taught about the history and time period in which a song was written.
 And, the music takes on a more emotional tone when students can envision themselves as a part of the original setting.
 They will also remember historical events better when they are paired with music.

 Patriotic songs are a classic example of the importance of teaching students about the historical events surrounding the writing of songs.
 The songs of our nation are rich with historical significance.